Tchongas/MCSRobsremote/README.md

 # rOBSon – OBS Remote Control

-rOBSon lets you control OBS Studio from a simple, modern desktop app.
+rOBSon lets you control OBS Studio remotely from a simple electron app.
 Connect to your OBS over WebSocket, change scenes instantly, toggle scene item visibility, start/stop streaming, and extend the dashboard with plugins – all with real‑time updates shared across multiple clients.

 # How to use